Horse Supplements

 Treatment Options

-With this said, three of the most common treatment options for navicular syndrome are:
+The most common treatment options for navicular syndrome are:

 - Proper shoeing and trimming.